kotton21/autopotter/resources/json2video_templates.md

+# json2video Basic Specification:
+Use this spec to create robust json2video json configurations.

 Some possible post ideas include:
 - A single long video with music and voiceover
 - 3-5 short videos within a series with some nice background music
 - a series of at least 10 images with a duration of around .5 seconds each, showing different finished prints within the same series and their ID's as text labels at the bottom of the screen
 - and any other configurations you can think of using the provided tools

+##Basic Movie Template:
+some voice options include en-US-JennyNeural, en-US-BlueNeural, en-US-GuyNeural

 Notes:
 - The json2video configuration should use resources from the gcs inventory for videos, images and music
 - It is vitally importantthat the json2video config is an accurate and robust json2video config file which can be used with the json2video API.
 - Music and voice duration in the template should always be set to -2
 - autopotter_voiceover_text should be brief; one sentance and no hashtags, and loosly derivative, sassy, or riffing off the social media post caption
-- text label overlays should only be a few words, and kinda random or super weird
+- text label overlays should only be a few words, and can be the object's name/id, or some random or super weird text

-Basic Template:
-some voice options include en-US-JennyNeural, en-US-BlueNeural, en-US-GuyNeural

 {{
     "quality": "high",